Hi, I'm Marti, a Tasmanian girl who has spent most of my adult life in Australia’s food capital – Melbourne.>

-Over my 25+ year professional career, I've seen how food brings people together both at home and in the workplace during events, special days and celebrations.
-Can you remember how, before the world was afflicted with Covid, birthday cakes and shared plates would spark conversations, inspire laughter and result in great ideas being workshopped?
+All my life I've seen how food brings people together both at home and even in the workplace during events, special days and celebrations.
+When offices were vibrant and full, birthday cakes and shared plates would spark conversations, inspire laughter and result in great ideas being workshopped?
 Is that still happening today?
 I hope so, because it helps people meet, chat and connect through food.